-PROMPT 13: Describe your sustainability plan, and include staff positions for developing the sustainability process, potential additional partnerships, other funding streams and in-kind services that will enable the program to continue when the 21st CCLC grant award expires.
+Prompt 12: Describe your sustainability plan.

+- What staff will support sustainability planning. - Potential partnerships, other funding streams, and in-kind services that will enable the program to continue when the 21st CCLC grant award expires. - Planned communication to raise awareness of 21st CCLC programming.